Agnieszka Pilchowa: Life in the interbellum

-Moving to Poland was not easy for Pilchowa, who spoke limited Polish and had little knowledge of the Polish culture.
-As those who knew her later recalled, even after several years she spoke "a weird, outdated Polish, based on the 19th century authors, such as Andrzej Towianski".
+Moving to Poland was not easy for Pilchowa, who spoke limited Polish and had little knowledge of Polish culture.
+As those who knew her later recalled, even after several years she spoke "a weird, outdated Polish, based on 19th-century authors such as Andrzej Towianski".

 In the 1920s Pilchowa became famous across southwestern Poland.
-She was not only a clairvoyant, but also a herbalist and a healer.
-She would prescribe herbs and diet to her patients, frequently using her paranormal skills to look into patients’ past events.
-She liked to sing religious songs and in her diary, Pilchowa wrote that while examining patients, she physically felt their pain.
+She was not only a supposed clairvoyant but also a herbalist and a healer.
+She would prescribe herbs and diet to her patients, frequently using her so-called paranormal skills to apparently look into patients’ past events.
+She liked to sing religious songs, and in her diary Pilchowa wrote that while examining patients, she felt their pain physically.
 Her patients came mostly from Upper Silesia, Trans-Olza and Podhale.
 Among the people she treated there were Michal Grazynski, voivode of the Autonomous Silesian Voivodeship as well as President Ignacy Mościcki and Józef Piłsudski.
-Agnes (or Agni P.), as she came to be known, shared her visions with Piłsudski; she also was invited to Belweder several times.
+Agnes (or Agni P.), as she came to be known, shared her visions with Piłsudski; she was also invited to Belweder several times.

 In the 1930s, Pilchowa became famous across Poland.
 Her name was frequently mentioned on Polish Radio, mostly due to the broadcasts and articles of Zofia Kossak-Szczucka, who lived in the nearby village of Górki Wielkie.
 Pilchowa's prophecies were widely known and discussed, with the most famous one, the Tegoborze Prophecy, published on 27 March 1939, in Ilustrowany Kurier Codzienny daily.
 The publisher claimed that the Tegoborze Prophecy came from 23 September 1893, but Polish journalist and composer Stanisław Hadyna in his book Through the windows of time (Polish title: Przez okna czasu) named Pilchowa as the author.
-The prophecy, whose author foresaw the outbreak of World War I and II:
+The prophecy, which supposedly foresaw the outbreak of World War I and II: